FlyingFathead/IRCBot-OpenAI-API/README.md

 Enjoy!

 ---
-Brought to you by [FlyingFathead](https://github.com/FlyingFathead) & ChaosWhisperer.
+Brought to you by [FlyingFathead](https://github.com/FlyingFathead) w/ ghostcode by ChaosWhisperer.

 Contact: flyingfathead <|> protonmail <|> com